top of page

 While the wife was on vacation in South Africa, she became pregnant.
 After returning to Germany, the pregnancy continued without complications until the 32nd week.
 At this point, the husband was still registered on a waiting list for an appointment at the embassy, and there was a serious risk that the birth of their child would take place in Germany in the absence of the father.

-Given these circumstances, the wife commissioned a VISAGUARD lawyer specializing in residence law to represent her and facilitate a short-term visa application to enable the father's presence at the birth.
-Not only was it of immense importance to the family that the father be present in Germany for the child's birth, but the wife also needed support with health care, dealing with authorities, and other organizational tasks after the birth.
+Given these circumstances, the wife commissioned a VISAGUARD lawyer specializing in immigration law to represent her and facilitate a short-term visa application to allow the father to be present at the birth.
+Not only was it of immense importance to the family that the father be present in Germany for the child's birth, but the wife also needed support with healthcare, dealing with authorities, and other organizational tasks after the birth.

 B. Legal solution